nakome/pyinstaller-simple-flask-app/README.md

 # pyinstaller-simple-flask-app

-Simple desktop app made with flask ( only test on llinux )
+Simple desktop app made with flask

+> This is only for experiment propouses.

 ### Requirements